Penguins in Argentina?

-One of the many highlights of our trip to Argentina’s Patagonia region was our trip to see the Magellanic Penguins in Punta Tombo.
+One of the many highlights of our Patagonia itinerary was our trip to see the Magellanic Penguins in Punta Tombo Argentina.
 Yes, there are penguins in Argentina.
 Punta Tombo in Chubut Province is home to the world’s largest colony of Magellanic Penguins.
 More than a million penguins arrive in South America to breed every year, although, in recent years, the numbers have dropped by around twenty percent.
 Climate change, marine environment, pollution, and overfishing are some of the reasons given for their decline.

 We reached the Nature Reserve at 9 am and were pleased to see that we were the first visitors to arrive.
 After purchasing our tickets, we drove another kilometre down to the Punta Tombo Penguin rookery.
 Inside the sanctuary, there’s a three-kilometre walking path you follow, and for the sake of the penguins you must keep to the trail but don’t be surprised if the young adolescent penguins decide to hang out with you for a while, but please don’t touch.
 (Tempting as it was!)

 We were so excited when we came across our first Penguin; we hadn’t expected to get quite so close.
 But as our eyes started to focus, we soon realised there were thousands of penguins as far as the eye could see.
 Just relaxing in their nests and family units under bushes; some waddling down to the beach, others protecting themselves under the path from the hot sun.
 And the noise of penguin chatter was just incredible from the young chicks calling out to their parents to the braying sound of the adult males.